junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Can we start talking about the plan to save the angels now?"
 Dean asks.

-"No," Michael answers, single-syllable.
+"No," Michael answers, single syllable.

 "What?"
 Dean blinks, confused.

-"I said, 'No'."
-Michael repeats, raising his tired head.
+"I said, 'No'," Michael repeats, raising his tired head.

 "You didn't even hear me out, Buddy."
 Dean struggles to put on half a smile.